 8.5-9 inches in length.
 19-21 inch wingspan.

+The interior population of least tern was listed as a federally endangered in 1985, and was delisted due to recovery in 2021.
 Construction of large reservoirs altered flow regimes of many rivers and several sandbars that were historically used for nesting have been submerged.
 Seasonal flooding and subsequent scouring of river banks is required to build and sustain the sandbars needed for nesting.
 Least terns have positively responded to conservation efforts undertaken by several agencies and conservation organizations.
 Federal agencies such as the U.S. Army Corps of Engineers partner with the U.S. Fish and Wildlife Service by periodically constructing and maintaining artificial sandbars for nesting interior least terns throughout multiple river systems.
 Additionally, these agencies conduct multiple surveys each year to monitor nesting activity.
 At the time of its listing, the total population of the interior least tern was estimated at 1,400-1,800 birds.
 With range wide management and recovery efforts, the total population had increased to more than 17,000 birds by 2005.
 Through ESA Section 6 funding, the Wildlife Diversity Program has partnered with the University of Oklahoma’s Oklahoma Biological Survey to protect and monitor interior least tern nesting colonies along the Canadian River south of Norman, OK.
 Sandbars are marked with signs and flagging to increase awareness of the birds’ presence to recreational users of the river.
 Additionally, outreach to local landowners has played a large part in the protection of terns along this river.
 The Wildlife Diversity Program also periodically assists other agencies, such as the U.S. Army Corps of Engineers, with nesting colony surveys during the summer months.